 Take, for example, the

-Go entry, which will create three executables called go.exe
+Go entry, which will create three executables called go.exe, godoc.exe and gofmt.exe

 In some places, you can use the following placeholders: